Skip to content

 1948

-The Duke of Richmond opens Goodwood Motor Circuit on a former RAF airfield.
+Goodwood Motor Circuit opens on a former RAF airfield and races for the first time.

 Vintage single-seater racing cars in the paddock at Goodwood Motor Circuit